 We're often asked the question, "What's the right way to pitch an investor?
 What do they want to see?"
 In this article, we'll offer some suggestions based on the experience of our founder Tim Berry, who is an angel investor himself, and some of our favorite experts on the subject.
 And we'll offer some helpful links for further research from our website, Bplans.com.

-Note: You might also like this article: Tips for creating a great presentation.
+Note: You might also like these articles:

 Keep in mind three important things:

 - Not all good businesses are also good investment opportunities.
 Try this Self-Assessment: Will Your Start-up Get Angel Investment?